UR Outdoor Soccer Rules

 - Shin pads are not required, but strongly recommended.
 If worn, shin pads must be totally covered by socks.

 - Captains will rock-paper-scissors to determine who will start with the ball.
 The game will start with a kick-off at the center spot.

-- Teams will change ends at halftime and the team who did not kick off the start of the game will kick-off the second half.
+- Teams may change ends at half-time (if one team requests to change ends, then teams must change ends), and the team who did not kick off the start of the game will kick off the second half.

 - A kick-off will also restart the game after a goal is scored.